 What Should I Do?

-The absolute best thing that you can do when charged with a crime against a person is contact an attorney and let them evaluate your case.
+The absolute best thing that you can do when charged with a crime against a person is to contact an attorney and let them evaluate your case.
 Let a skilled attorney determine the strengths and weaknesses in your case and determine possible legal defenses.
 Contact us today and let Ryan get to work for you.
 Don't Fight Alone.